Tonypandy riots

-The Tonypandy riots were a series of violent confrontations between striking coal miners and police that took place in November 1910 in the Rhondda valley of South Wales during the Cambrian Combine strike, culminating in the deployment of military forces.
+The Tonypandy riots were a series of violent confrontations between striking coal miners and police that took place in November 1910 in the Rhondda valley of South Wales during the Cambrian Combine strike, culminating in the deployment of the military.

-The riots (sometimes collectively known as the Rhondda riots) occurred during the ongoing Cambrian Combine strike, when approximately 12,000 miners employed by the consortium of mining companies had been on strike since September 1910.
+The riots (sometimes collectively known as the Rhondda riots) occurred during the ongoing Cambrian Combine strike, when approximately 12,000 miners employed by a consortium of mining companies had been on strike since September 1910.

-The most serious violence occurred on the evening of 8 November 1910, when striking miners clashed with the Glamorgan Constabulary, reinforced by officers from Bristol and other forces.
-Home Secretary Winston Churchill's decision to deploy military forces to the area generated significant controversy and lasting resentment in Wales.
+The most serious violence occurred on the evening of 8 November 1910, when striking miners clashed with the Glamorgan Constabulary, reinforced by police officers from Bristol and by other forms of support.
+Home Secretary, Winston Churchill's decision to deploy the military generated significant controversy and lasting resentment in Wales.
 One miner, Samuel Rhys, died from head injuries, and hundreds of police officers and civilians were injured during the confrontations.
 The strike continued until August 1911, when miners returned to work having failed to achieve their wage demands.

-The events became the subject of significant historical debate, with historians disagreeing about Churchill's role and the broader political significance of the confrontations for the Welsh labour movement.
+The events became the subject of significant debate, with historians disagreeing on Churchill's role and the broader political significance of the confrontations for the Welsh labour movement.